-Following the merger, Ringkjøbing's reported CET1 capital ratio declined to a still strong 15.0% as of the end of 2018, from 16.5% as of year-end 2017 (see Exhibit 5).
-The bank's total capital ratio increased to 18.8% (end-2017: 17.8%), following two Tier 2 issuances amounting to DKK800 million.
-Both of these metrics are well above the bank's fully loaded requirements that will rise to 8.7% for the CET1 ratio and to 12.8% for the total capital ratio by the end of September and include the Danish Financial Supervisory Authority's (FSA) pillar 1 and pillar 2 components (the latter is 1.3% on total capital for Ringkjøbing), a 2.5% capital conservation buffer, and an additional 1.0% countercyclical buffer that will apply to all banks in Denmark from 30 September 2019, up from the 0.5% buffer that applies starting 31 March 2019.
+Ringkjøbing reported CET1 and total capital ratios of 13.8% and 17.4% respectively as of end-June 2019, from 15.0% and 18.8% as of the end of 2018 (see Exhibit 5).
+We expect the decline to be mostly temporary because it was principally driven by current period credit growth and by an increase in short-term guarantees related to large mortgage refinancing activity in Denmark.
+Both metrics are also well above the bank's fully loaded requirements.
+These are 8.7% for the CET1 ratio and 12.7% for the total capital ratio and include the Danish Financial Supervisory Authority's (FSA) pillar 1 and pillar 2 components (the latter is 1.2% on total capital for Ringkjøbing), a 2.5% capital conservation buffer, and an additional 1.0% countercyclical buffer that applies to all banks in Denmark from 30 September 2019.
+The countercyclical buffer will rise to 1.5% in June 2020.